tal/gc.js/README.md

     // => omg I was clicked by a nice guy
     // => omg I was touched by a nice guy

+### Onetime firing

-If you want the event to be a wait, ie the event is probably only fired once
+If you want the event to be a wait, ie the event is probably only fired once and any other additions will be fired immediately upon binding

     obj = {};
     obj.onClick = new Tal.event({once: true});